-- 1.19 The Local Development Plan currently comprises the Havant Borough Core Strategy (adopted March 2011), the Havant Borough Local Plan (Allocations) (adopted July 2014) and the Hampshire Minerals and Waste Plan (adopted October 2013).
-The Havant Borough Local Plan (Core Strategy and Allocations) covers the period to 2026. - 1.20 The NPPF expects plans to be drawn up to cover a 15-year time horizon and their policies be kept up to date, which means being reviewed at least once every 5 years.
-The Council is currently preparing a new Local Plan, with formal consultations on draft taking place in 2018 and 2019. - 1.21 The assessment of housing need indicates the number of homes that the Local Plan should make provision for over the plan period.
+- The Local Development Plan currently comprises the Havant Borough Core Strategy (adopted 1.19 March 2011), the Havant Borough Local Plan (Allocations) (adopted July 2014) and the Hampshire Minerals and Waste Plan (adopted October 2013).
+The Havant Borough Local Plan (Core Strategy and Allocations) covers the period to 2026. - The NPPF expects plans to be drawn up to cover a 15-year time horizon and their policies be kept 1.20 up to date, which means being reviewed at least once every 5 years.
+The Council is currently preparing a new Local Plan, with formal consultations on draft taking place in 2018 and 20199. - 1.21 The assessment of housing need indicates the number of homes that the Local Plan should make provision for over the plan period.
 Outstanding allocations within the current Local Plan are being reviewed and additional housing sites outside of the current development area boundaries have been added.
 This includes the identification of a Strategic Site within the area between Denvilles and Emsworth, now known as the Southleigh Strategic Site.
-These sites, together with other potential sources of supply identified through the Strategic Housing Land Availability Assessment (SHLAA) and Windfall Housing Analysis can meet the assessed housing need . - 1.22 The Local Plan also needs to make provision for commercial and other forms of development.
-New employment is likely to be provided through sites in the vicinity of the A3M route corridor, through redevelopment and intensification of existing employment areas, town centres and local centres.
+These sites, together with other potential sources of supply identified through the Strategic Housing Land Availability Assessment (SHLAA) and Windfall Housing Analysis can meet the assessed housing need 10. - The Local Plan also needs to make provision for commercial and other forms of development.
+New 1.22 employment is likely to be provided through sites in the vicinity of the A3M route corridor, through redevelopment and intensification of existing employment areas, town centres and local centres.

-NPPF paragraph 22
+&lt;sup>7 NPPF paragraph 22

-NPF paragraph 33
+&lt;sup>8 NPF paragraph 33